mdjahidhasan009/MongoDB---The-Complete-Developer-s-Guide/README.md

 # Initial Concepts

+### MongoDB
 > 💡MongoDB names came from **humongous** as it can **store** lots and **lots of data**.

->  - Store data as documents like JavaScript Object
+- Store data as documents like JavaScript Object
->  - noSQL database
+- noSQL database
->  - Store like JSON
+- Store like JSON
->  - BSON (b ⇒ binary) Data Structure into server
+- BSON (b ⇒ binary) Data Structure into server
->  - No schema(can add if wanted)
+- No schema(can add if wanted)
->  - No / few relations
+- No / few relations
->  - Flow of data
+- Flow of data
->      - Database
+  - Database
->      - Collection(Like table)
+  - Collection(Like table)
->      - Document(like JSON object values these are schemaless
+  - Document(like JSON object values these are schemaless

+### Normalizing
->💡 **Normalizing**: Storing and distributing data in multiple tables where every table has a clear schema and use lots of relations(in SQL).
+> 💡 Storing and distributing data in multiple tables where every table has a clear schema and use lots of relations(in SQL).
->

-> As MongoDB saves all in one single document so for fetching it does not need any complex operation like join(SQL) so MongoDB can fetch query is more simple, more flexible, and more efficient(as no need to
-> merge collection/table) than SQL.
+* As MongoDB saves all in one single document so for fetching it does not need any complex operation like join(SQL) so MongoDB can fetch query is more simple, more flexible, and more efficient(as no need to merge collection/table) than SQL.

-> MongoDB is popular for **read and write heavy** applications (like sensors which send data every second/online shop/blog).
+* MongoDB is popular for **read and write heavy** applications (like sensors which send data every second/online shop/blog).

 # Some very basic commands